jorisroovers/gitlint/docs/index.md

 !!! important

     Gitlint cannot work together with an existing hook.
-If you already have a ```.git/hooks/commit-msg``` file in your local repository, gitlint will refuse to install the ```commit-msg``` hook. gitlint will also only uninstall unmodified commit-msg hooks that were installed by gitlint.
+If you already have a ```.git/hooks/commit-msg``` file in your local repository, gitlint will refuse to install the ```commit-msg``` hook.
+Gitlint will also only uninstall unmodified commit-msg hooks that were installed by gitlint.

 ## Merge commits ##